Mark-Cooper-Janssen-Vooles/websiteOptimisation/building-faster-websites.md

   - it finds the address of the webserver using DNS lookup (and is cached to speed up subsequent requests)
     - JS and CSS will require their own DNS lookup as well
   - now the users browser knows the address of the server, it does a TCP handshake
-  - a TLS handshake is required to establish a secure connection - then its connected
+  - a TLS handshake is then required to establish a secure connection - then its connected
   - once connected, the server sends a http response with the html. called a "round trip"

 - **Critical Rendering Path:** refers to steps the browser must complete to convert html / css / js to on-screen pixels